Hamid Algadri: Early life

 Hamid was born in Pasuruan on July 10, 1912.
 In the beginning, he had difficulty in securing entry to a Dutch elementary school, Europeesche Lagere School due to his non-Caucasian race and age, succeeding only after his father lied about his age to look two years older and persistence of his grandfather by threatening to return his medal of Netherlands if Hamid was not admitted.
 His father was an Arab Muwallad named Muhammad, and his paternal grandfather named Alim Algadri, a Hadhrami descent born in Surat, India who married a local Indian woman and later migrated to East Java and was given the position as the Kapitan Arab in Pasuruan, a position in the colonial system solely for Arab Indonesians.
+He had a younger brother, Ali, a businessman and former diplomat who was born in 1918 and served as an Indonesian ambassador in Myanmar from 1949 until 1950.
 His grandfather started selling horses before becoming a successful businessman in real-estate.
 From this mixed family life, Hamid mastered Indonesian, Javanese and Urdu, besides Dutch from his formal education.